arXiv/arxiv-docs/source/help/policies/content-types.md

 ## Articles

-Research articles are the primary content-type submitted to arXiv.
+Research articles are the primary content type submitted to arXiv.
 Articles should be complete final drafts.

 ## Theses

 A thesis, like all other content types, should have novel results and be of plausible interest to professional researchers.
-Undergraduate or masters level researchers should consult their advisor before submitting to arXiv.
+Undergraduate or Master's level researchers should consult their advisor before submitting to arXiv.

 ## Conference proceedings